 If you have been the victim of identity theft, your credit report (and score) has almost certainly taken a hit.
-The good news is that improving your credit score following identity theft is possible.
+The good news is that boosting your credit score following identity theft is possible.
 It might be challenging, but there are definitely ways to get it done.
-Obviously the credit bureaus and your creditors and..

 You’ve ordered a copy of your credit report and you’ve found several late payments listed under your credit history.
 These late payments will certainly pull down your credit score.
 As a result, you may find it difficult to get approved when applying for loans or credit cards.

 The most widely used system in calculating individual credit score is the FICO scoring model, which was created by the Fair Isaac Corporation.
 The FICO score ranges from a low of 300 to a perfect score of 850.

 Many of us only check our credit reports once a year.
 We wait a full year before we ask for a copy of your free credit report from annualcreditreport.com.
 But with all the security breaches and ways that Id thieves have to get your information.
 Waiting for your annual credit report isn’t the wisest thing..